Tchimwa/Appgw-Gateway-Features-Lab/README.md

                             --resource-group "tcs-appgwkv-rg" \
                             --network-security-group "tcs-appgw-nsg"
 ```

+### Rewrite rules

+- Let's set up a rewrite rule to remove the header named "Server" from the Response Header, and apply it on all the webapp rules
+- Let's set up a rewrite rule to add the custom header named "EngineerName" to the Response Header, and apply it on all the appgwkv rules
+- Use the Developer Tools to verify the rules before and after applying them to the AppGW.

 Application Gateway has some quite interesting features.
 Here, we have chosen to work on a few that our customers struggle the most with.
 They will be more labs related to AppGw in the future, but in the meantime, I hope you have learned something from this one.